 An LEA that accepts IDEA-B funds is required under IDEA-B to expend, for services to students with disabilities, at least an amount equal to 100% of the state and/or local funds it expended on students with disabilities during the previous year.
 Federal law provides four methods of demonstrating compliance (or “maintaining effort”), as described in the Methods of Determining Compliance section.
 [TEA IDEA-B MOE Guidance Handbook, 2014]

-The Business Manager shall compute the MOE using the TEA IDEA-B LEA MOE Calculation Tool during the budget adopted process and at the end of the fiscal year.
+The Chief Financial Officer shall compute the MOE using the TEA IDEA-B LEA MOE Calculation Tool during the budget adopted process and at the end of the fiscal year.
 Non-compliance with IDEA-B MOE will result in a reduction of IDEA-B funds in the exact proportion by which the district fails to meet the MOE requirement; therefore, the finance department shall plan for the reduction of grant funds at the local level.
 If the IDEA-B MOE falls below the required level, the finance and grant management departments shall collaborate to develop a plan to bring the district into compliance with the MOE requirements.

 NOTE: The finance department shall code all special education expenditures that qualify as exceptions to a specific sub-object for tracking purposes.
 For example, if the district makes a long term purchase of equipment for a special education student, the district should track that expense separately to apply that cost as an exception during the MOE calculation.

 As part of the IDEA-B grant application process, the Grant Manager will need to know the prior year Special Education expenditures and the next fiscal year budgeted Special Education Expenditures.
-The Business Manager shall provide these amounts to the Grants Manager not later than August 15 to ensure that the most accurate amounts are reflected in the grant application.
+The Chief Financial Officer shall provide these amounts to the Grants Manager not later than August 15 to ensure that the most accurate amounts are reflected in the grant application.
 Changes to these amounts, as they are known, by the finance department shall be submitted to the Grant Manager, as appropriate.

 902.85 Reporting Requirements The district shall ensure that all reporting requirements for grant programs are met within the established timelines.
 A master list of all activity, progress, evaluation, and expenditure reports shall be created to include the grant program, report due, responsible person(s), and due date.
 Completion of the reports may require the collaboration of several departments; however, the ultimate responsibility for the reporting requirement shall be as noted below: